mskyttner/specify-desktop-docker/README.md

 In Specify 6 GUI, use the relevant user/pass credentials pair at the first login...

-Determine the user/pass credentials by "make get<TAB>", ie the "get-s6-login" target in the Makefile...
+Determine the user/pass credentials by "make get-s6-login" target in the Makefile...

 Then use "db" for the database server name, "specify6" for the database name and "ben" for the master user, unless you have other settings in your .env-file and in the s6init.sql file...